Teen Travel Network

 Not at all.

 While a Fellowship is a great way to deepen and broaden your experience, it is fully optional.
-Foregoing a Fellowship will not cause you to lose out on any portion of the regular TTN experience–there is plenty to be learned just through exploring!
+Foregoing a Fellowship will not cause you to lose out on any portion of the regular TTN experience–there is plenty to be learned just by exploring!

 WHAT HAPPENS ONCE A STUDENT IS ACCEPTED TO PARTICIPATE AS A FELLOW?